Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] Hold down CTRL (Windows) or Command (Mac) and select the four items.
 - [ ] Simply select them.
 - [x] Hold down Shift and select the four items.

+#### Q78.
+How can you define the angle at which a rectangle is placed in the Rectangle command (RECTANGLE)?

+- [x] Use the ROTATION option on the ribbon after you have selected the first point of the rectangle.
+- [ ] Use the ROTATION option in the submenu after you have placed the second point of the rectangle.
+- [ ] Use the ROTATION option in the submenu after you have placed the first point of the rectangle.
+- [ ] Use the ROTATION option in the Properties palette after you have selected the rectangle.

+#### Q79.
+Why would you use viewports?

+- [ ] To save specific views of a 2D model.
+Then even if you rotate or move that model, you can umped back to the saved view.
+- [ ] To save specific views of a 3D model.
+Then even if you rotate or move that model, you can jump back to the saved view.
+- [x] To display views of model space.
+You create, scale and place viewports in paper space on a layout.
+- [ ] To display views of paper space.
+You create, sclae and place viewports in model space.

+#### Q80.
+You have designed a shaft with a 1-inch diameter.
+Your specifications state that it is acceptable for this shaft diameter to be 0.05 inch smaller or 0.05  inch larger than 1 inch.
+Which tolerance method would you use to dimension this shaft?

+- [x] Engineering.
+- [ ] Deviation.
+- [ ] Fractional.
+- [ ] Symmetricl.